Iron(III) acetate

-Ferric acetate is the acetate salt of the coordination complex [Fe3O(OAc)6(H2O)3]+ (OAc− is CH3CO2−).
-Commonly the salt is known as "basic iron acetate".
+Ferric acetate is the iron compound with the formula Fe3O(O2CCH3)6(H2O)3]O2CCH3.
+This red brown solid is the acetate salt of the coordination complex [Fe3O(OAc)6(H2O)3]+ (OAc− is CH3CO2−).
+Commonly, the salt is known as "basic iron acetate".
 The formation of the red-brown complex was once used as a test for ferric ions.

 Structure and synthesis

 Basic iron acetate forms on treating aqueous solutions of iron(III) sources with acetate salts.
+It is slowly soluble in water and poorly soluble in acetic acid.
 A typical precursor is freshly precipitated iron oxide/hydroxide, which is halide-free.

 Early work showed that the cation is trinuclear.
 The Fe centres are equivalent, each being octahedral, being bound to six oxygen ligands, including a triply bridging oxide at the center of the equilateral triangle.
 The compound was an early example of a molecular complex of iron that features an oxide ligand.
 The cation has idealized D3h symmetry.

 Reactions

 The terminal aqua ligands on the trimetallic framework can be substituted with other ligands, such as pyridine and dimethylformamide.
 Many different salts are known by exchanging the anion, e.g. [Fe3(μ3-O)(OAc)6(H2O)3]Cl.
 Reduction of the cation affords the neutral mixed-valence derivative that contains one ferrous and two ferric centers.
 Mixed metal species are known such as [Fe2CoO(OAc)6(H2O)3].